rust-random/getrandom/README.md

 ### Custom backend

-If this crate does not support your target out of box or you have to use a non-default entropy source, then you can provide a custom implementation.
+If this crate does not support your target out of the box or you have to use a non-default entropy source, then you can provide a custom implementation.
 You need to enable the custom backend as described in the [configuration flags] section.
 Next, you need to define an `extern` function with the following